 Further down, the copy and the images on the page explain what the agency does for you as the client.
 Some points are even designed in a hidden drop down menu, so only visitors who are interested in finding out about a certain point choose to view it.

 The page also has three strategically placed lead capture forms asking the visitor information at the right points:

-As you can see from ConversionXL, a long-form sales page can work for your product if you know how to strike the right balance of copy and design elements on the page.
+As you can see from CXL, a long-form sales page can work for your product if you know how to strike the right balance of copy and design elements on the page.

 How are Sales Pages Different Than Landing Pages and Your Homepage?